 - Make a traditional chicken sandwich or make Chicken Salad.

 Yep.
 Lots of options.
-I bet you have a few ideas of your own.
+I bet you already have a few ideas of your own. 🙂

-- 4 teaspoons honey or agave nectar (leave this out if you don’t want the sweet taste or for fewer calories)
+- 2 teaspoons honey leave this out if you don’t want the sweet taste or for fewer calories

 - 1 Tablespoon olive oil

 - 2 Tablespoons Cajun Spice Blend see ingredients below or purchase a spice blend